federicoig/rockola/README.md

 # rockola
-You will need a discord bot to get the token.
-Create a "config" folder and create the file "config.json" inside, copy your bot token into an object in config.json
+You will need a discord bot to get the token. <br />

+Create a "config" folder and create the file "config.json" <br /> inside, copy your bot token inside an object in config.json

 # npm install
 Install all the dependencies